dhakobja/Bookbot/README.md

-This is the Bookbot Project
+This is the Bookbot Project.
+Made one more change to check if git works properly on another device.